jfilatow/AI-Playbook/ai-playbook/pages/appendix/defra-approved-tools.md

-# Allowed Tools for MYOB Pilot
+# MYOB-approved AI tools

-Use only AI tools from the [MYOB Tools Guidance](https://MYOB.github.io/ai-sdlc-tool-guidance/){:target="_blank"}.
+Use only AI tools from the [MYOB Tools Guidance](./tools-guidance.md){:target="_blank"}.
 This guidance lists vetted tools for the MYOB AI pilot.

 ## Why we have allowed tools